-Just about everything in our lives requires us to make a decision, big or small.
-From what to wear in the morning, to which Netflix series to watch at night, all the way to where we want to buy our first home.
-Our lives require us to make a multitude of decisions.
+Decisions, decisions, decisions.
+From what to wear in the morning, to which Netflix series to watch at night, all the way to where we want to buy our first home, just about everything in our lives requires us to make a decision.

-Neuroscientist Dr Caroline Leaf defines this as someone who is deliberately and intentionally analysing their thoughts and feelings objectively before making a decision.
+Neuroscientist Dr Caroline Leaf defines proactive decision-making as a process that someone goes through to deliberately and intentionally analyse their thoughts and feelings objectively before making a decision.

 1. Making decisions when you’re tired

 While our thoughts are infinite, our brains are not — and they get tired.
 When our brains are tired, the chemicals don’t flow as they should.
 This can cause us to make bad decisions.

 According to a study on the impact of sleep on financial risk-taking, individuals who sleep better “have less distortion of probability, are less susceptible to the present bias, and have a lower discounting rate.”
 The study’s results show that there are cognitive deficits in making decisions, especially financial-related choices when one is sleep-deprived.

 What we need to do is allow our brains to rest before making decisions.
 This also means avoiding making purchases when you’re feeling exhausted, because you’ll probably regret it.
 Avoid that bedtime shopping habit on Instagram, or meeting with a financial advisor to make big decisions during a busy and exhausting time at work.